Cross-cultural coach Margarita Gokun Silver explains and ins and outs of understanding Russian culture, socially, culturally and actively.

-The title seems ambitious, so I’ll start with the disclaimer: in no ways will I attempt to educate you on how to understand every single Russian who lives in Russia and beyond.
-My intention here is simply to help you understand the average Russian mindset, based on cultural variables of environment, time, action, communication, space, power, individualism, rules, competition, change and thinking (per Cultural Orientations Guide by Joerg Schmitz).
+The title seems ambitious, so I’ll start with the disclaimer.
+In no way will I educate you on how to understand every single Russian who lives in Russia and beyond.
+My intention here is simply to help you understand the average Russian mindset, based on cultural variables of environment, time, action, communication, space, power, individualism, rules, competition, change, and thinking (per Cultural Orientations Guide by Joerg Schmitz).

-Most of our habits, values, and behaviours can be neatly filed under each one of the above cultural variables and the total sum of those variables will more or less describe what I call our personal cultural blueprints.
-Not all Russians are going to have the same cultural blueprint just as not all Americans or all Germans or all Brazilians will be same.
-But there will be close similarities between people coming from the same culture – just as there will be differences between people from different cultures.
+Most of our habits, values, and behaviors can be neatly filed under each one of the above cultural variables.
+The total sum of those variables more or less describes our personal cultural blueprints.
+Not all Russians have the same cultural blueprint.
+But there are close similarities between people coming from the same culture – just as there are differences between others.

-The tips you’ll find below will highlight the differences (or the similarities) between your cultural blueprint and the cultural blueprint of the majority of the Russians.
+The tips below highlight the differences between your cultural blueprint and the cultural blueprint of the majority of the Russians.
 In the interest of space and brevity, I’ll choose five variables that I believe are among the most important.

 The cultural variable of time

-If you already had a chance to work in Russia or with Russians, you’ll probably agree that most Russians see time as fluid rather than fixed.
+If you already had a chance to work with Russians, you’ll probably agree that most Russians see time as fluid.
 They understand the importance of time but don’t feel the need to control or manage it precisely.
 That’s why meetings usually run longer than expected and deadlines have a tendency to slide.

 The majority of Russians also adhere to a multi-focus mentality of time – that is they’d rather work on a multitude of projects and relationships at any one time.
-That’s why you’ll often find your colleagues trying to complete several tasks simultaneously and that’s why your staff will think nothing of dropping by your office at all hours to ask you a question or to discuss something (even if you desperately need to concentrate).
+That’s why you’ll often find your colleagues trying to complete several tasks simultaneously.
+That’s why your staff will think nothing of dropping by your office at all hours to ask you a question or to discuss something.

 The majority of people in Russia prefer to build relationships first and only concentrate on accomplishing tasks after.
 This indicates a strong preference for being and that’s why you’ll often find it difficult to create quick friendships with Russians (they take their time getting to know you and getting to trust you enough to call you a friend); you’ll have to invest considerable amounts of time and effort in building relationships with possible business contacts; and you’ll have to earn the trust of every new person you meet.